Preventive Care Last Updated:

 By monitoring your dog’s activity levels regularly, you can take note of trends and averages.
 Monitoring these trends will alert you to any changes.
 If your dog’s activity level drops off unexpectedly or begins to trend downward, it may be a sign that something is wrong.
 At this point, a phone call to your vet is warranted.

-Even if you have not seen a change in your dog’s activity level, it is a good idea to show your vet the recorded activity levels at your dog’s annual exam.
+Even if you have not seen a change in your dog’s activity level, showing your vet the recorded activity levels at your dog’s annual exam is a good idea.
 This will give your vet a clear view of how much activity your dog is getting and give you a starting point for conversations about just how much exercise is the right amount for your dog.

 5. Identify signs of pain or discomfort

-Most dogs are pretty stoic.
-They tend not to complain about physical discomfort unless it is extreme and they may ignore any discomfort if it gives them the chance to play and interact with you.
-The times they may show their pain or discomfort are the times you are away or overnight.
+Some dogs may have a tendency to be stoic, and won’t complain about physical discomfort unless it is extreme or may ignore discomfort if it gives them the chance to play with you.
+They may show their pain or discomfort when you are away or overnight.
 Many dogs spend most of these quiet times resting.
 If you notice that your dog is no longer sleeping through the night, spends time pacing back and forth, or is getting up frequently to reposition themselves, it may be a sign that they are uncomfortable.

 If you discover these new patterns of behavior, watch your dog closely for signs of pain, including limping, reduced interest in active games, not eating, and general malaise.
 If you see these signs or just have a sense that something is not right, schedule an appointment with your vet.